 Our pharmacy residency programs prepare pharmacists to become skilled clinical practitioners within a supportive environment that encourages educational growth, respect and transparent communication.

-We pride ourselves in developing highly qualified pharmaceutical practitioners that are capable of providing high-quality, patient-centered care within the diverse areas of clinical and operational pediatric pharmacy practice.
+Our integrative clinical approach to patient care goes beyond drug procurement and dispensing.
+We pride ourselves in developing qualified pharmaceutical practitioners who provide effective, patient-centered care within the diverse areas of clinical and operational pediatric pharmacy practice.

 Our diverse program provides residents with an unparalleled educational experience, transforming them into authoritative resources and experts in the application, administration, research and innovation of pharmacotherapy.

 The PGY-1 residency program is offered at our hospitals on the Anschutz Medical Campus in Aurora and in Colorado Springs.
 Individual applications are required for each program.